This post contains affiliate links. To learn more visit our disclosure page.

 You will notice when using a polycarbonate backboard that the ball does not come of the board with much force, which in part can be attributed to a lack of brace support provided in cheaper hoops.
 However, for someone just looking for a recreational hoop for the family, a polycarbonate backboard will likely meet your needs.

-Backboards made the thermoplastic acrylic will generally perform better than their polycarbonate counterparts.
+Backboards made with thermoplastic acrylic will generally perform better than their polycarbonate counterparts.
 This is why many middle-tier hoops come with an acrylic backboard, which makes acrylic a great choice for the majority of basketball system purchasers.
 The quality and durability is evident when playing on an acrylic hoop as the ball will come off the board with more bounce.

 Finally, we have the mother of all backboard materials, which is tempered glass.
 While acrylic and polycarbonate are both forms of plastic, tempered glass is the real deal and is used in gyms across the country.
 That is why this type of backboard will provide the most refined performance available.